Organization of the New York City Police Department: Housing Bureau

-The Housing Bureau is responsible for providing the security and delivery of police services to 420,000 residents, employees and guests of public housing developments throughout New York City.
-They are stationed in Police Service Areas (PSA), which are almost identical to police precincts, with nine PSAs in total located throughout the five boroughs.
+The Housing Bureau is responsible for providing the security and delivery of police services to 420,000 residents, employees and guests of New York City Housing Authority owned public housing developments throughout New York City.
+They are stationed in Police Service Areas (PSA), which are almost identical to police precincts, with nine PSAs in total located throughout the city.
 Officers often do interior patrols, making sure illegal activity does not take place in the halls, stairways, or the roof.